The Courage to Connect:

 - learn new skills for strengthening your capacity to ask open and honest questions, hold tensions, and rejoin soul and role

 Together, we will engage in large and small group conversations, drawing inspiration for these from poetry and writings and stories.
 We will share silence, solitude and reflective journaling, and hear tales from our own lives and work.
 Together we follow a shared exploration of the intersections between our inner passion, courage and sense of purpose that give meaning to our life and work in the world.
-There will also be an opportunity to participate in a Clearness Committee, a discernment practice designed to help individuals hear their own inner wisdom while drawing on the wisdom of others.
+There will also be an opportunity to work in small groups to learn how to engage in clearness dialogues, a practice that can serve us in everyday life.
+Clearness dialogues involve deep listening and space-holding for others, enabling us to hear our own inner wisdom while also drawing on the wisdom our companions.

 Who should participate: